enkidevs/curriculum/linux/system-and-package-management/system-recipes/cpu-benchmark-with-dd.md

 ## Revision

-As a hack for bench-testing the computer’s CPU you can use:
+As a hack for bench-testing the computer's CPU you can use:

 ```bash
 ??? if=/dev/zero bs=1M